NotePlan/plugins/jgclark.Reviews/README.md

 ### /project lists
 **Now with new alternative command: '/HTML project lists'!**. _Note:  this provides a richer view, but it can't be saved for later._

 This creates/updates a list of project notes, including basic tasks statistics and time until next review, and time until the project is due to complete.
-This is stored in summary note(s) in the 'Reviews' folder (or whatever you set `folderToStore` setting to be).
+This is stored in summary note(s) in the 'Reviews' folder (or whatever you set the 'Folder to store' setting to be).
 For example:

 ![/project lists example](project-list-example.png)

-You can specify folders to ignore using the `foldersToIgnore` setting, and see Configuration below for more details on the `displayOrder`, `displayGroupedByFolder` and `displayArchivedProjects` settings.
+You can specify folders to ignore using the 'Folders to ignore' shared setting (as above), and also these more specific settings:
+- Display project dates?
+Whether to display the project's review and due dates (where set).
+- Display project's latest progress?
+Whether to show the project's latest progress (where available).
+If a specific 'Progress:' field is set it will use that, otherwise it will calculate %completion based on the number of completed and open tasks.
+- Display order for projects: The sort options  are by 'due' date, by 'review' date or 'title'.
+- Display grouped by folder?
+Whether to group the projects by their folder.
+- Display archived projects?
+Whether to display project notes marked as `#archive`.

 ### /start reviews
 This creates a hidden list of notes ready for review, and then kicks off the most overdue review by opening that note in the editor.
 When you have finished the review run one of the next two commands ...